 What food and drinks shall I offer?

-Introducing solid foods while continuing to breastfeed is thought to help protect a baby against developing food allergies and coeliac disease 1.
-The exact timing for introducing potentially allergenic foods to a baby’s diet has been a subject of discussion in recent years.
+Introducing solid foods while continuing to breastfeed is thought to help protect a baby against developing food allergies and coeliac disease.3 The exact timing for introducing potentially allergenic foods to a baby’s diet has been a subject of discussion in recent years.
 UK’s National Health Service (NHS) recommends:

-introduce the foods that can trigger allergic reactions one at a time so that you can spot any reaction.
+When you start introducing solid foods to your baby from around 6 months old, introduce the foods that can trigger allergic reactions one at a time and in very small amounts so that you can spot any reaction.
 These foods are:

 Current advice for peanut and egg (UK)

-A 2018 document from the Scientific Advisory Committee on Nutrition (SACN) and the Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) considered all the available research regarding the best time to introduce peanut and hen’s egg into a baby’s diet.
-They concluded there was not enough evidence to recommend introducing peanut or hen’s egg to an infant’s diet before six months of age.
-The joint statement recommends:
+A 2018 document from the Scientific Advisory Committee on Nutrition (SACN) and the Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment (COT)4 considered all the available research regarding the best time to introduce peanut and hen’s egg into a baby’s diet.
+This included two studies56 that looked at introducing potential allergens in a baby’s diet before six months of age.
+SACN-COT concluded there was not enough evidence to recommend introducing peanut or hen’s egg to an infant’s diet before six months of age.
+The joint SACN-COT statement recommends: